ojo-codes/mark-react-basics-proj--using-map/README.md

 The examples in `src/vanilla/1-examples` transform arrays of objects to other formats.

 There are, again, exercises in `src/vanilla/1-exercises` for you to attempt.

+## Exercise 2: `.map` in React

+> 🎯 **Success criteria:** You can explain how to use `.map` in a React app

+`src/react` has an example of using `.map` in React.

+Try playing around with the code - see if you can break it, see if you can produce your own examples - to build your understanding of how `.map` can be useful in the context of React.